alexwlchan/alexwlchan.net/src/_posts/2025/2025-02-08-good-embedded-toots.md

 I'll find that fun, but most people would find that annoying.

 I don't know what accessibility is like for native embeds.
-My custom embeds only use a handful of semantic HTML elements, so they get a lot of good behaviour "by default from the browser.
+My custom embeds only use a handful of semantic HTML elements, so they get a lot of good behaviour "by default" from the browser.
 I hope native embeds are good for accessibility, but I don't know enough to say whether my approach is better or worse in that regard.

 [pyramid]: https://www.gov.uk/service-manual/technology/using-progressive-enhancement